-What lab technicians and managers might not realize is that a little raggedness, especially at the beginning of a test, is a natural part of PSD estimation.
-Really….it’s a good thing!
-Let’s say they run a vibration test at 120 degrees of freedom.
-Once the start button is pressed and the data begins to average, there will be estimation error causing the line to bounce in and out of tolerance.
-When the desired degrees of freedom are reached, the coveted smooth line should appear unless there is an actual control error.
-This requires a bit of time, some nail biting, and lots of patience.
+Some might not realize that some raggedness, especially at the beginning of a test, is normal for PSD estimation.
+For example, say a technician runs a vibration test at 120 DOF.
+After the test starts and the data begins to average, there will be an estimation error that causes the line to bounce in and out of tolerance.
+When the desired DOF is reached, a smooth line should appear unless there is an actual control error.
+This process requires time and patience.

 Forcing a Smooth Line is Not Too Smooth

-And so they have learned methods to get around the sources of their pain.
-One popular technique is to use low level data to obtain a smooth line and then simply apply a multiplier to show product behavior at a higher level.
-A smooth line is generated almost instantly at high level by this method but at the cost of a very inaccurate test and picture of reality.
-In fact, the technician or lab manager might be over or under testing the product.
-The bottom line is that products will behave differently when there is a change in level and using a multiplier masks what is actually going on.
+One popular—but inaccurate—PSD estimation method uses low-level data to obtain a smooth line and then applies a multiplier to show product behavior at a higher level.
+The system generates a smooth line almost instantly at a high level at the cost of an inaccurate test.
+The technician or lab manager might be over- or under-testing the product unknowingly.
+Products behave differently when there is a change in level, and using a multiplier masks what is going on.

-Vibration Research (VR) understands how important it is for lab technicians and managers to have “smooth days” at the office.
-We are also passionate about accurate methods.
+Vibration Research (VR) understands how important it is for lab technicians and managers to have a smooth day at the office.
+We are also committed to using accurate testing methods.
 As the innovator in vibration control, our team of engineers developed a statistically accurate way to remove estimation error while displaying control error.
-Now, VR customers can have it all!
-Almost everyday can be smooth sailing thanks to iDOF™ (Instant Degrees of Freedom (iDOF), provides smooth lines and an in-tolerance PSD in a brief testing period.
+Our advanced test module, Instant Degrees of Freedom (iDOF), provides smooth lines and an in-tolerance PSD in a brief testing period.

-If a fast and accurate smooth line is important for your vibration testing, download our technical paper to learn more about iDOF™.
+If a fast and accurate smooth line is important for your vibration testing, download our technical paper to learn more about iDOF.

 Download iDOF Paper